Double-Degree Program for Executive International MBA Taiwan

-Through an agreement with the National Taiwan Normal University (NTNU) approved by the Taiwanese government, students in Taiwan can participate in a dual-degree international MBA program.
-Students in the Double Degree Program for International Master of Business Administration (DIMBA), now in it second year, receive an Executive International MBA from the Darla Moore School of Businesss, and an MBA from NTNU.
+Through an agreement with the National Taiwan Normal University approved by the Taiwanese government, students in Taiwan can participate in a double-degree international MBA program.
+Students in the Double-Degree Program for International Master of Business Administration, now in its second year, receive an Executive International MBA from the Darla Moore School of Business, and an MBA from NTNU.

 The program includes a capstone project in strategic management and foundational core courses in quantitative methods, financial and managerial accounting, and global economics.
 The global functional core portion of the curriculum covers global finance, marketing and supply chain; management of multinational enterprises, and customer relationships and data mining.
 Finally, the year-long, 48 credit hour program covers raising capital in different international corporate environments, Asian culture, branding and marketing, comparative corporate governance and innovation systems.